getredash/redash-toolbelt/redash_toolbelt/docs/redash-migrate/README.md

-                      instance to the destination instance. disable-users         Disable users in the destination instance that are disabled in the origin instance.
+                      instance to the destination instance. disable-users         Disable users in the destination instance that are disabled in the origin instance. fix-qrds-refs         Replace references to origin query id's in query results data source (QRDS) queries with their new id at the destination.
+Does nothing if the destination has no QRDS sources.
 ```

 ### RUNNING COMMANDS